sergeevii123/thriftvsrestbenchmark/README.md

 * ./gradlew clean build dB
 * ./gradlew -Dhost.for.test=\<Your docker machine IP> startDockers
-* Open Consul \<Your docker machine IP>:8500 in browser and wait for all service to turn green
+* Open Consul \<Your docker machine IP>:8500 in browser and wait for all services to turn green
 * ./gradlew -Dfile.length=262144 -Dconsul.for.test=\<Your docker machine IP> test:bootRun

 when test finishes connect with jconsole/jvisualvm to \<Your host IP>:8989 - rest and \<Your host IP>:8990 - thrift